hyperknot/openfreemap/README.md

 Smaller tasks:

-- Add tilemaker as well, so we see the difference between planetiler and tilemaker and they can both validate their output based on this comparison.
+- Add tilemaker, so we see the difference between planetiler and tilemaker and they can both validate their output based on this comparison.
-- Figure out Let's Encrypt for Round Robin DNS.
-I mean we have multiple servers under the same subdomain, how do you handle the certs.
+- Figure out how to use Let's Encrypt on multiple servers with Round Robin DNS.
 - Cloudflare worker for indexing the public buckets, instead of manually generating index.txt files.
 - Some of the POI icons are missing in the styles.

 Bigger tasks:

-- Split the styles to blocks and build it up from there.
-For example, there should only be one, reference implementation of all the road layers, and all styles should use this.
+- Split the styles to blocks and build them up from blocks.
+For example, there should be a POI block, a label block, a road-style related block.
-- Automate tile-gen, uploading, testing and setting versions.
-Need
+- Implement automatic updates for tile gen, uploading, testing and setting versions.

 Tasks outside the scope of this project:

 - Make a successor for the OpenMapTiles schema.
-Maptiler went proprietary and the repo is abandoned now.
-If there is a community supported successor, I'm happy to change.
 - Docker image for running this self-hosted on any machine.
-Make this a separate repo, I'd love to link to it.

-## Roadmap
+## Changelog

 v0.1 - everything works.
 1 server for tile gen, 1 server for HTTP host. <- we are here!

-v0.2 - load balancing using Round-Robin DNS on Cloudflare.

-future

-- load balancing on Let's Encrypt

-- support tilemaker in addition to planetiler
-- automatic tile-gen and upload

 ## License